 These step-by-step tips from Yan-Kit’s Classic Chinese Cookbook will give you all the skills you need to achieve perfect results every time you stir fry.

-Stir-frying is the unique contribution of the Chinese to world cooking.
 When cooked with this method, meat is tender, vegetables are crisp, and they both have a unique fragrance.
 Because speed and instant control are essential, gas is preferable to electricity (cooking also takes longer on an electric burner).
 In Chinese cooking there are two types of deep-frying.
 In one, the ingredients are deep-fried until crisp and cooked through; in the other they are deep-fried just long enough to seal in their juices.
 This is known as “going through the oil”, and is a preparatory step to the sophisticated stir-frying invariably used in Chinese restaurants.
 Although it produces a more refined result in certain dishes it is not essential for everyday cooking.

 1. Stir-frying is a very quick cooking technique so prepare all the ingredients before you start.
 Add the marinade to the main ingredient and stir well.
 If oil is to be added, blend it in last.